Sustainability

 Voting at company meetings is one way we can exercise our shareholder rights.
 This may include a right to nominate or vote with respect to the nomination of directors we believe best represent our members’ financial interests.

-For ASX 300 and global companies, our voting is guided by the ACSI Corporate Governance Guidelines (PDF).
+For ASX 300 and directly held, actively managed global companies, our voting is guided by the ACSI Corporate Governance Guidelines (PDF).
 These are developed in consultation with ACSI members (including Cbus Super) and a broad group of stakeholders.

-Each year, we identify meetings / proposals for internal review as agreed with the Investment Committee through the Stewardship Strategy review every two years.
-As part of our meeting review, we consider a range of inputs from investment managers, service providers, other stakeholders (where applicable) and engagement with the company.
+We apply criteria approved by the Investment Committee to identify meetings / proposals for internal review.
+As part of this review, we consider a range of inputs from fund managers, service providers, other stakeholders (where applicable) and engagement with the company to inform our vote decision.

-Australian and international voting records are available one day after the company meeting.
+We disclose voting positions after the relevant meeting here.
 See also the summary of proxy voting in our Responsible Investment Supplement (PDF).

 Engagement

-The Fund's engagement program uses multiple mechanisms to preserve assets and protect the value of its member’s equity holdings.
+The Fund's engagement program uses multiple mechanisms to seek to protect assets and preserve the value of its members' retirement savings.

 We undertake three types of engagement: